-- e.
-All punches earned in a shooter's current class in the immediate preceding target year will carry over into the current shoot year.
-Punches from two or more years ago will not carry over. - f.
+- 1) For 12 gauge classification: All punches earned in a shooter's current class in the immediate preceding target year will carry over into the current shoot year.
+Punches from two or more years ago will not carry over. - 2) For sub-gauge classification: All punches earned in a shooter's current class in the immediate preceding two target years will carry over into the current shoot year.
+Punches from three or more years ago will not carry over. - f.
 All registered events of 50 or more targets will generate punches in accordance with other provisions of this section. - g.
 The NSCA National Championship, U.S. Open, Regional Championships and State Championships must use the NSCA Classification system.
 NSCA strongly suggests that major shoots utilize the NSCA Classification system.
 (See rule VI-B-2)

-3. Reclassification/Known Ability
+4. Reclassification/Known Ability